Charles Seymour, 6th Duke of Somerset: Death and burial

 Somerset died at Petworth on 2 December 1748 and was buried in the Seymour Chapel of Salisbury Cathedral, in Wiltshire, where the elaborate monument to his ancestor Edward Seymour, 1st Earl of Hertford (1539–1621), son of the 1st Duke of Somerset, survives.

 Succession

-Somerset's son and heir apparent, Algernon Seymour, Earl of Hertford (1684–1749) had in 1725 produced a son of his own, Lord Beauchamp.
+Somerset's son and heir apparent, Algernon Seymour, Earl of Hertford (1684–1749) had in 1725 produced a son of his own, George Seymour, Viscount Beauchamp.
 However, in 1744 this grandson died unexpectedly without having married, and thus his only grandchild was a daughter and sole heiress, Lady Elizabeth Seymour, who in 1740 had married Sir Hugh Smithson, 4th Baronet.
 By 1744 Algernon Seymour was aged sixty, and his wife was past child-bearing age.
 Thus, on the death of his grandson, Somerset foresaw that his own line of the Seymour family was about to die out in the male line.
-As was said of the 9th Duke of Norfolk, "the honours of his family were about to pass away from his own line to settle on that of a distant relative".
+As was said of Edward Howard, 9th Duke of Norfolk, "the honours of his family were about to pass away from his own line to settle on that of a distant relative".